-Within a 30min drive of Byron’s Main Beach is Harvest Newrybar, which sports a bakery, deli and kitchen gardens to gaze over from the patio.
+Within a 30min drive of Byron’s is Harvest Newrybar, which sports a bakery, deli and kitchen gardens to gaze over from the patio.
 Both food and drinks reflect an emphasis on native produce, from strawberry gum atop kangaroo loin to finger lime in your margarita.

 Nearby in Nashua, Frida’s Field occupies a working farm with cattle, orchards and bountiful veggie gardens.
 Friday through Sunday, the estate hosts exclusive long lunches, bookings essential.
 The fare is simple, honest and delicious – think smoked beets with walnuts, or wood-fired beef with creamed horseradish.

 Pipit’s coastal perch north in Pottsville lends a relaxed vibe to the restaurant.
 Grab a counter seat to watch chefs prepare innovative dishes like pickled sardines with organic tofu, or grilled duck breast with lemon balm.